 - Android Gmail app

-- Google Sync clients (using the Microsoft® Exchange ActiveSync® protocol)
+- Google Sync clients (using the Microsoft Exchange ActiveSync protocol)

-- Don't perform migrations or bulk operations using sync clients
+Migrations or bulk operations using sync clients

-- Manage your sync clients
+Manage your sync clients

 - Changes made on one client or the web interface sync to all clients.
-So avoid making large changes if you have multiple sync clients, or decrease the amount of clients in use.
+So, avoid making large changes if you have multiple sync clients.
+Or decrease the amount of clients in use.

-- Check for unknown/unwanted sync clients
+Check for unwanted sync clients

 Use an alternative method

 As a workaround while sync is locked out, you can use the web interface or IMAP while you investigate sync issues.
 You can also do this permanently to minimize sync usage.